257277/triveous/README.md

 ## Routes: Cart Management (`cartRoute.js`)

 The `cartRoute.js` file defines routes related to managing a shopping cart.
+NOTE: Only access by authorized users.
 These routes include:

-- `/additem`: Adds an item to the cart.
+- `/cart/additem`: Adds an item to the cart.
-- `/cartItem`: Retrieves the items in the cart.
+- `/cart/cartItem`: Retrieves the items in the cart.
-- `/updateQuantity/:id`: Updates the quantity of a cart item.
+- `/cart/updateQuantity/:id`: Updates the quantity of a cart item.
-- `/deleteItem/:id`: Deletes an item from the cart.
+- `/cart/deleteItem/:id`: Deletes an item from the cart.

 Authentication using the JWT middleware (`auth.js`) is required to access these routes.
 Cart-related operations, such as adding, retrieving, updating, and deleting items, are handled in these routes.